PhD Program in Health Sciences

 Activity Record Control and Data Certification

-Once the Supervision Commitment Document has been signed, the Academic Committee of the programme will enable the Personalised Activities Document (DAP) for the individualised registration of the activities carried out by the doctoral student.
-It will record both the training activities referred to in section 4 of this report, as well as the training supplements established by the Academic Committee based on the access profile and the recommendations of the tutor (point 3.3.1 of the report).
-Each activity must include identification data (type, title, place of performance), source of funding if applicable, authorisation from the tutor/director, purpose of the activity, its relation to the topic and research plan, and once completed, a summary of its content, duration in hours and date of completion, proof of its completion, incidents if any, and verification/certification by the tutor of its completion, as regulated by the programme's own CA and the ULL's Postgraduate Studies Committee or Doctoral School when it is in operation.
-Annually, the thesis tutor and director and the CA will incorporate into this document their reports on the fulfillment of the scheduled activities.
+Once the Supervision Commitment Document has been signed, the program's Academic Committee will create the Personalized Activity Document (DAD) for the individual registration of the doctoral student's activities.
+This document will record both the training activities referred to in section 4 of this report and the additional training activities established by the Academic Committee based on the applicant profile and the tutor's recommendations (point 3.3.1 of the report).
+Each activity must include the identification data (type, title, location), source of funding, if applicable, authorization from the tutor/director, purpose of the activity, its relationship to the topic and research plan.
+Once completed, a summary of its content, duration in hours and date of completion, proof of completion, any incidents, and verification/certification by the tutor of its completion, as regulated by the program's CA and the Postgraduate Studies Committee or the ULL Doctoral School when operational.
+Annually, the tutor, the thesis director, and the CA will incorporate their reports on the completion of the scheduled activities into this document.

 Annual evaluation of the Research Plan and the Activity Document

-Before the end of the first year, the PhD candidate will prepare a Research Plan that will include at least: a) justification of the study, b) methodology to be used and objectives to be achieved, c) available resources and d) time planning.
-This plan may be improved and detailed throughout the candidate's stay in the programme and must be endorsed by the tutor and the director.
-The academic committee of the programme will annually evaluate the development of the Research Plan and the document of activities carried out by the PhD candidate, together with the reports that the tutor and the director must issue for this purpose.
-The report of the tutor and the director may be joint or independent.
-It must include an assessment of the degree of compliance and use of the programmed activities, a general assessment of the PhD candidate's performance, the progress made in the planned research plan, the difficulties encountered and the proposed solutions, and a summary of the results obtained, including publications and communications to conferences, if any.
-From the 2nd year (4th year on a part-time basis), a reasoned estimate of the time required to complete the thesis and the possibility of requesting an extension at the end of the 3rd year (5th year on a part-time basis) will be included.
-If the supervisor considers it unfeasible to complete the work, he or she must provide adequate justification.
-A positive evaluation will be an essential requirement for continuing in the programme.
-In the case of a negative evaluation, the academic committee will issue a report justifying it, in which appropriate corrective measures will be proposed for the next evaluation.
-In the case of a negative evaluation, the doctoral candidate must be evaluated again within six months, for which purpose a new Research Plan will be drawn up.
-In the event of a new negative evaluation, the doctoral candidate will be permanently removed from the programme.
+Before the end of the first year, the doctoral student will prepare a Research Plan that will include at least: a) justification of the study, b) methodology to be used and objectives to be achieved, c) available resources, and d) timeline.
+This plan may be improved and detailed throughout the student's stay on the program and must be endorsed by the tutor and director.
+The program's academic committee will annually evaluate the development of the Research Plan and the document of activities carried out by the doctoral student, along with the reports that the tutor and director must issue for this purpose.
+The tutor and director's report may be joint or independent.
+It must include an assessment of the degree of compliance and use of the planned activities, a general evaluation of the doctoral student's performance, the progress made in the planned research plan, the difficulties encountered and the proposed solutions, and a summary of the results obtained, including publications and conference papers, if any.
+Starting in the second year (fourth year for part-time work), a reasoned estimate of the time required to complete the thesis will be included, along with the possibility of requesting an extension until the end of the third year (fifth year for part-time work).
+If the supervisor deems completion of the thesis unfeasible, they must provide adequate justification.
+A positive evaluation is an essential requirement for continuing on the program.
+In the event of a negative evaluation, the academic committee will issue a report justifying the decision, proposing appropriate corrective measures for the next evaluation.
+In the event of a negative evaluation, the doctoral student must be re-evaluated within six months, for which purpose a new Research Plan will be drawn up.
+In the event of another negative evaluation, the doctoral student will be permanently withdrawn from the program.

 Forecast of doctoral students' stays at other centres.

-One of the priority challenges of the ULL in recent years has been the promotion of collaborations with other national and international centres for research and postgraduate training.
-Our geographical location conditions these relations in two ways.
-On the one hand, the distance makes it more difficult to maintain a direct and fluid interaction with national and European reference centres, and on the other, it makes us a strategic point for interaction with African and Latin countries.
-The efforts made in recent years to strengthen these relations are reflected in: a) the award of "International Campus of Excellence" in 2010 by the MINECO, b) the signing of doctoral training agreements in the area of Health Sciences with different European universities: Universität Ulm, Germany; Univeritá degli studi di Verona, Italy; Universitá degli studi di Udine, Italy; Universitá degli studi di Bari, Italy; c) the execution of two European projects that involve the mobility of pre- and postdoctoral researchers: «Exploring Marine Resources for Bioactive Compounds: From Discovery to Sustainable Production and Industrial Applications» (MAREX, FP7-KBBE-2009-3), and «Improving Biomedical Research and Innovation in the Canary Islands» (IMBRAIN, FP7-REGPOT-2012-CT2012-316137), d) agreements with different universities and research centres in Latin American and African countries in the field of Health Sciences and Public Health that include doctoral training: University of the West Indies (Jamaica) and the Technological Institute of Sonora (Mexico), University of Santiago de Chile (2011), the University of the Oriental Republic of Uruguay (2012) and the Universidad Michoacana de México (2013), the Atlantic Platform for the control and research of tropical diseases (PACIET) with the participation of other Spanish universities and research centres and of Portugal, Cape Verde, South Africa, Cameroon, Senegal, Chile and Venezuela (see the compendium of agreements and collaborations attached to point 1.4 of this report) and e) Numerous non-agreed collaborations between researchers participating in the programme and researchers from national and international reference centres (see section 1.4.1).
+One of the priority challenges facing the ULL in recent years has been promoting collaborations with other national and international research and postgraduate training centers.
+Our geographical location influences these relationships in two ways.
+On the one hand, our remoteness makes it more difficult to maintain direct and fluid interaction with national and European reference centers, and on the other, it makes us a strategic hub for interaction with African and Latin American countries.
+The efforts made in recent years to strengthen these relationships are reflected in: a) the awarding of the "International Campus of Excellence" status in 2010 by the Ministry of Economics and Business (MINECO); b) the signing of doctoral training agreements in the area of Health Sciences with various European universities: Universität Ulm, Germany; Universität degli Studi di Verona, Italy; Universität degli Studi di Udine, Italy; Universität degli Studi di Bari, Italy; c) the execution of two European projects that contemplate the mobility of pre- and postdoctoral researchers: «Exploring Marine Resources for Bioactive Compounds: From Discovery to Sustainable Production and Industrial Applications» (MAREX, FP7-KBBE-2009-3), and «Improving Biomedical Research and Innovation in the Canary Islands» (IMBRAIN, FP7-REGPOT-2012-CT2012-316137), d) agreements with different universities and research centers in Latin American and African countries in the field of Health Sciences and Public Health that include doctoral training: University of the West Indies (Jamaica) and the Technological Institute of Sonora (Mexico), University of Santiago de Chile (2011), the University of the Oriental Republic of Uruguay (2012) and the Michoacana University of Mexico (2013), the Atlantic Platform for the control and research of tropical diseases (PACIET) with the participation of other Spanish and international universities and research centers Portugal, Cape Verde, South Africa, Cameroon, Senegal, Chile and Venezuela, (see document compendium of agreements and collaborations attached to point 1.4 of this report) and e) Numerous non-agreed collaborations between researchers participating in the program and researchers from national and international reference centers (see section 1.4.1).
 These interactions allow us to foresee an increase in the mobility of doctoral students in the coming years.